VCUWrightCenter/TopExApp/docs/index.md

  - Public web server: [topex.cctr.vcu.edu](http://topex.cctr.vcu.edu/)
  - Local installation: [TopExApp on GitHub](https://github.com/VCUWrightCenter/TopExApp)

-To get started with TopEx you can follow one of our TopEx Tutorials or read the detailed instruction manual.
+To get started with TopEx you can follow the [Quick Start Guide](https://vcuwrightcenter.github.io/TopExApp/quick_start), one of our TopEx Tutorials, or read the detailed [User's Manual](https://vcuwrightcenter.github.io/TopExApp/manual).

+### Quick Start Guide

+This guide is meant to get users up and running with TopEx quickly using BASIC parameters.
+All other parameters are left at their default settings.
+It is recommended when changing other parameters the user should have a basic knowledge of NLP concepts and consult the detailed TopEx [User's Manual](https://vcuwrightcenter.github.io/TopExApp/manual).

 ### Tutorials
 #### [Exploring COVID-19 pandemic tweets.](https://vcuwrightcenter.github.io/TopExApp/tutorial_covidTweets)